Traditional Homemade Hamantaschen Recipe

-This is a little more cookie-like than I prefer… a little crunchier and not quite crumbly enough.
-But the dough itself is very good and the hamantaschen mostly held their shape in the oven (see below for tips on this) and if you prefer your hamantaschen more cookie-like, you will love this.
+This is a little more cookie-like than I prefer – not quite crumbly enough.
+But the dough itself is very good and the hamantaschen mostly held their shape in the oven (see below for tips on this).
+If you, like most people, prefer your hamantaschen more cookie-like, you will love this.

 Tips for Perfect Hamantaschen

-The biggest challenges with hamantaschen is maintaining the shape.
+The biggest challenge with hamantaschen is maintaining their shape.
 Corners tend to open while baking, spilling the (delicious) filling everywhere.

 Here are my top tips for leak-proof hamantaschen: